Columbia Arts Experience (CAE)

 If you have questions about the CAE program, please feel free to contact:

-Senior Assistant Director of Experiential Education & Student Enterprises
+Associate Director, Experiential Education & Student Enterprises

 If you are an employer interested in hosting a student through the Columbia Arts Experience program, please contact: